holaphil/amazing-maple-e08ae/src/pages/blog/online-video-future-of-search.md

   for all parties involved – content producers, platforms and search engines alike.
 How can we fix what we can not see?
 What is the future of video search?
 seo:
-  title: The function of design is letting design function
+  title: holaphil / The future of video search
   description: >-
     Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore